skitapa/publish.el/README.md

 ```
 Now when you type ssh testserver you should magically end up there, if you do everything works so far.

 I have included **pub_mount.sh** a oneliner bash script to automatically mount the webserver from within GNU Emacs.
-Put this file in one of your bin folders, say /usr/local/bin,/usr/bin,/bin or do as me and create a bin folder in your home directory and and that to your paths.
+Put this file in one of your bin folders, say /usr/local/bin,/usr/bin,/bin or do as me and create a bin folder in your home directory and add that to your paths.

 Put the publish.el file into your lisp search path, for example **~/.emacs.d/lisp/**